 Use a QR Code reader on a mobile device to add this person as a contact:

 José M. Blázquez is a practitioner and lecturer in media production.
-Previously, he held two postdoctoral research positions at the Faculty of Media and Communication at Bournemouth University.
+Previously, he held two postdoctoral research positions at the Faculty of Media and Communications at Bournemouth University.
 His work has been published in academic journals, newspapers and other publishing venues as well as screened and exhibited internationally.
 His first monograph, ‘Participatory Worlds: The Limits of Audience Participation’, will be published by Routledge in 2021.

 Additionally, José has been teaching and supervising students at Bournemouth University (2019- ), University of Nottingham (2016-2019) and the University of Valladolid (2010-2011) and held research-oriented roles at the University of Granada (2010-2012) and the University of Nottingham (2014-2019).

 José’s main research interests revolve around the study of audience/citizens participation and the intersection with new technologies and digital media, covering topics such as creative industries and practices (publishing, film, comic, videogame and photography), transmedia and interactive storytelling, game studies and digital media technologies.
 He has also been involved in research projects about the representation of immigration in news, film and literature and the impact of transmedia narratives in creative industries.
 José is currently working with Dr Anna Feigenbaum and other colleagues in the AHRC-funded project ‘Comics in the time of COVID-19: How public health messages are communicated through web-based Comics’.
 He also led the ACE-funded project 'Press Start', in which he examined three transformative gaming practices (machinima, in-game photography and gamics) and the possibilities they offer to learn digital literacy skills.
 Additionally, José is working on the project 'Digital Narratives of the Amazon' with other BU and international colleagues of the University of Las Americas in Quito, Ecuador.
 Though this project, which also involves a Summer School, we are producing multiple media outputs alongside students that help native communities in the Amazon to preserve and share their culture, language, folklore and history.

 - Blazquez, J., 2018.
 Defining Participatory Worlds: Canonical Expansion of Fictional Worlds through Audience Participation.
 Facta Ficta.
 Journal of Theory, Narrative & Media, 2 (2), 13-33.